 This is the third part of our article series on interest rate theories.
-Read the first part here.
+Read the first part about forex and the yield curve here.

 In the previous chapter, we noted that the pure expectations theory (PET) cannot explain why short-term yields are typically lower than longer-term yields most of the time.
 Since PET assumes rates across the maturity spectrum to be equivalent in quality and function, we’d expect a homogenous distribution of both downward and upward sloping yield curves, but we most of the time get the upward slope.
 The liquidity preference theory (LPT) was devised to explain this situation.